 We work with lots of amazing books and love to take the opportunity to highlight our favorites.
 Each month, our literacy team selects a few of our favorite books to share with our community.
 We will be sharing amazing books for a wide age range.
 We will also use this space to highlight the voices and stories of those from historically marginalized groups.
-You can donate any of these titles using our Books We Love Wish List.
+You can donate any of these titles and previous Books We Love using our Books We Love Wish List.

 Ryan Hart has a lot on her mind--school, self-image, and especially family.
 Her dad finally has a new job, but money is tight.
 That means some changes, like selling their second car and moving into a new (old) house.
 But Ryan is a girl who knows how to make sunshine out of setbacks.
 As her brother says when he raps about her, she’s got the talent that matters most: it’s a talent that can’t be seen, she’s nice, not mean!

 Ryan is all about trying to see the best in people, to be a good daughter, a good sister, a good friend.
 But even if her life isn’t everything she would wish for, when her big brother is infuriating, her parents don’t quite understand, and the unexpected happens, she always finds a way forward, with grace and wit.
 And plenty of sunshine.

 Evelyn Del Rey is Daniela’s best friend.
 They do everything together and even live in twin apartments across the street from each other: Daniela with her mami and hamster, and Evelyn with her mami, papi, and cat.
 But not after today—not after Evelyn moves away.
 Until then, the girls play amid the moving boxes until it’s time to say goodbye, making promises to keep in touch, because they know that their friendship will always be special.
 The tenderness of Meg Medina’s beautifully written story about friendship and change is balanced by Sonia Sánchez’s colorful and vibrant depictions of the girls’ urban neighborhood.